vprusso/toqito/docs/intro_tutorial.rst

 **Bit Flip Channel**

-The bit flip channel randomly flips the state of a qubit with probability :math:`p`, analogous to the classical bit-flip error in classical information theory.
+The bit-flip channel randomly flips the state of a qubit with probability :math:`p`, analogous to the classical bit-flip error in classical information theory.

 .. math::
     K_0 = \sqrt{1 - p} \, I = \sqrt{1 - p} \begin{pmatrix} 1 & 0 \\ 0 & 1 \end{pmatrix}, \quad